antoine-isnardy-danone/trustworthyai/pillars/transparencyexplicability.md

 AI contributors should always be put in a favourable condition by the management to give the alert in case of fraudulent, illegal, illegitimate, discriminatory or unethical results.
 Example: use of legitimate information when it comes to consumer scoring (in marketing e.g.).

-A clear and shared escalation process should be defined upon a new AI system implementation.
+A clear and shared escalation process should be defined upon a new AI system implementation in agreement with all stakeholders' initiative.
 Escalations should be put in writing and documented.
-It could take the following form:
+In case of potential breach of trust, the escalation process could take the following form:

 1. Report the alert to the project's team